chromaui/learnstorybook.com/content/intro-to-storybook/react/en/deploy.md

   />
 </video>

-Copy the unique `project-token` that was generated for your project.
+Copy the Project token generated for your project.
+You can also access it later from your project's **Manage → Configure** page.
 Then execute it by issuing the following in the command line to build and deploy our Storybook.
 Make sure to replace `project-token` with your project token.

 ```shell
 yarn chromatic --project-token=<project-token>